mfornace/rebind/README.md

 ## `libcpy` Python API

-The `cpy` Python callbacks all use the official CPython API.
+The `cpy` Python handlers all use the official CPython API.
 Doing so is really not too hard beyond managing `PyObject *` lifetimes.

 ### Exposed Python functions via C API